Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/WORKLOG.md

 ### 6/1/2024
 - Fix errors in how I let pieces know their move.
 - Fix error where pawn wouldn't realize it can attack on first move.
+- Fixed move pieces so that onyl allowed moves are used
+- Redid bishop validMoves so that it doesn't jump over pieces
 ## Ethan Lee

 ### 5/22/2024